 Challenge your PR agency

 I’ll always remember a client who would exhort us to “be brave, be bold!” in developing new campaign ideas.
 We knew he expected the best and would go to bat for us to fund bold concepts, and we would have followed him anywhere for that reason.
-Even an inspired agency team likes to be challenged in a constructive and creative way.
+The best agency teams like to be challenged in a constructive and creative way.

 Speak up about problems

 And encourage the agency team to do the same.
 Small problems can fester and turn into much larger ones if not nipped in the bud.
-Some clients don’t like to offer negative feedback because it’s not comfortable, but it’s far better to air any issues, however small, when they occur.
+Some clients don’t like to offer negative feedback because it’s not comfortable.
+Yet it’s far better to air any issues, however small, when they occur.
 A professional agency team will understand.
 If they don’t they’re not the right fit.

 Be an internal champion